WordPress Plugins

 Not by default.
 On a fresh install the plugin makes no outbound HTTP calls.
 The bot catalog ships bundled in the zip and refreshes on plugin update.
 If you tick the optional “Keep catalog updated between releases” toggle, the plugin makes one HTTP GET per day for a fresher catalog — the request body is empty, no site data of any kind is sent.

-Does it work with my existing security plugin or with Cloudflare?
+Does it work with my existing security plugin, CDN, or Cloudflare?

 Yes, layered cleanly.
-Keep Cloudflare’s DDoS protection, general WAF, SSL, and Bot Fight Mode on.
+Keep Cloudflare’s DDoS protection, general WAF, SSL, and Bot Fight Mode on (equivalent settings on your CDN too).
 Keep your other security plugin’s firewall / login hardening / malware scanning on.
 Royal AI Firewall operates at the WordPress application layer, one level in from those edge layers.
-On activation it auto-detects the popular security plugins and Cloudflare, then shows compatibility notes so you can see how the layers stack.
+On activation it auto-detects Cloudflare plus Bunny CDN, Fastly, KeyCDN, Sucuri, StackPath, and Akamai, and the popular security plugins, then shows compatibility notes so you can see how the layers stack.

 What’s the MCP / Abilities API widget?